biprateep/tryingThingsOut/README.md

 # tryingThingsOut
-The repository is used to try out different github features
+The repository is used to try out different github features and fiddle around with github!